 - Keisha Dyer, MD, MPH – completed the three year fellowship at UCSD/Kaiser in June 2010 and joined Drs.
 Menefee and Luber at Kaiser Permanente, San Diego.
 She is the associate director of the Female Pelvic Medicine & Reconstructive Surgery Fellowship Program and Fellowship Site Director at Kaiser Permanente, San Diego.

-- Jasmine Tan-Kim, MD - completed both her residency and fellowship training at UCSD/Kaiser in June 2011 andjoined Drs.
-Karl Luber and Shawn Menefee at Kaiser Permanente, San Diego
+- Jasmine Tan-Kim, MD - completed both her residency and fellowship training at UCSD/Kaiser in June 2011 and joined Drs.
+Luber and Menefee at Kaiser Permanente, San Diego

 Kimberly L. Ferrante, MD – completed the three year fellowship at UCSD/Kaiser in June 2015.
 She practiced at NYU for two years and in January 2018 joined Kaiser Permanente, San Diego.

 Other faculty includes Drs.
-Maro Tomassi and Daniel Klarensfield.
+Maro Tomassi and Daniel Klarensfield (Colorectal, Kaiser Permanente).

 Structure and Rotations

 There is one fellow in each year of training.
-Each year of training is divided into three (3), 16 week blocks pluse one (1) four 4 week block (elective/colorectal).
+Each year of training is divided into three (3), 16 week blocks plus one (1) four 4 week block (elective/colorectal).
 These rotations are: